Growing number of ODs show opioids' grip on southern Minnesota tightening

 A crap shoot

-Between the variety of elements that range from the potency to the proximity and the lacing and the counterfeiting, both men say the opioid epidemic is not only present in southern Minnesota, but it is getting worse.
+Between the variety of elements that range from the potency to the proximity and the lacing and the counterfeiting, most law enforcement say the opioid epidemic is not only present in southern Minnesota, but it is getting worse.

 LaRoche agreed, adding that while the addiction can happen to anyone, local law enforcement is seeing a greater number of young adults fall prey to opioid addiction.